luckman212/pixel-perfect-image/README.md

 [❤️ Sponsor on GitHub](https://github.com/sponsors/johansan)

-If you love using Notebook Navigator, please consider supporting its continued development.
+If you love using Pixel Perfect Image, please consider supporting its continued development.

 ## Features